Virginia Tech® home

 To be MORE prepared, add supplies to last 7-10 days.
 How can you build your 7-10 day supply?
 Buy a few extra supplies each month until you have enough to last for at least 7 extra days.
 Buy foods that need no refrigeration and little or no cooking.
 TRY:

-• Other foods peanut butter, cooking oil, salt, nuts
+• Other foods such as peanut butter, cooking oil, salt, and nuts.

 Other Items Needed: